 Perceived barriers to entry were shattered by this comparative simplicity, leading many who had never played before to try it, see what the fuss was about, and more often than not, continue playing!

-If you want to expand your play experience beyond the core books (Player’s Handbook, Dungeon Master’s Guide, and Monster Manual) or various campaign settings, your options include Xanathar’s Guide to Everything, Volo’s Guide to Monsters, and Mordenkainen’s Tome of Foes.
+If you want to expand your play experience beyond the core books (Player’s Handbook, Dungeon Master’s Guide, and Monster Manual) or various campaign settings, your options include Xanathar’s Guide to Everything, Volo’s Guide to Monsters, Mordenkainen’s Tome of Foes, and Tasha’s Cauldron of Everything.

 House rules, or rules your playgroup agrees to use that differ from the rules as printed, can give you virtually unlimited freedom to customize your D&D gameplay experience.
 New magic items, spells, character classes, feats, rules, and more are available with just a few clicks on your keyboard or the strokes of a mechanical pencil.